waldrain/waldrain.github.io/moniwonig.md

-2024-01-28: yesterday was sunny, and the wwwp ran briefly on solar power, with the PV switch triggered. today was sunnier still, the temperature was 47 degrres at 11:30, the PV switch was triggered, and the wwwp heated up all the way to 65 degrees by 18:00. in january!
+2024-01-28: yesterday was sunny, and the wwwp ran briefly on solar power, with the PV switch triggered. today was sunnier still, the temperature was 47 degrres at 11:30, the PV switch was triggered, and the wwwp heated up all the way to 65 degrees by 18:00. in january! no, probaly a mistake. i do not trust my arduino pv switch. maybe it was running on grid after all, not pv.

 #### Installation Steps